mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ### 1. Generation

-Schedule the automatic report generation using the frequency in the configuration resource.
-Update the *`scheduled`* attribute in the configuration to *`true`*:
+Schedule the automatic generation of your report using the desired frequency in the configuration resource.

+Keep in mind to update the *`scheduled`* attribute in the configuration to *`true`*:

 ```plain
     POST /v1/account/release_report/schedule